 “Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.” ~ Viktor L. Frankl, Man’s Search for Meaning

 An aspirational theory demands operating propositions or axioms.
 These fundamental principles or propositions are shared here and explained throughout the book.
 Specifically, logoteleology proposes that:

 - People strive for meaning.
 I agree with Frankl “…that man’s main concern is not to seek pleasure or to avoid pain, but rather to find a meaning to his life.”
 Nor do I disagree with Adler’s Individual Psychology’s basic proposition that humans strive “…from a minus situation towards a plus situation, from a feeling of inferiority towards superiority, perfection, totality.” or with what Frankl described as the pursuit of power.
 I believe that since a child can be forced into a premature and forced decision regarding his identity and style of life, the potential autonomous path of a life with meaning is thwarted and distorted into unauthentic and subconscious scripts.
-Logoteleology proposes that as an adult the individual is tasked with finding, creating or inventing meaning to gain genuine autonomy and control over his or her life.
+Logoteleology proposes that as an adult the individual is tasked with uncovering, finding, creating or inventing meaning to gain genuine autonomy and control over his or her life.